doctorfree/Asciiville/markdown/asciiville.1.md

 **asciiville -c search**
 : Launches the `ddgr` command line web search in the current terminal window

+**asciiville -c translate**
+: Launches the `got` command line translation tool in the current terminal window

 **asciiville -c twitter**
 : Launches the `rainbowstream` command line Twitter client in the current terminal window